sourcegraph/sourcegraph-public-snapshot/doc/cody/core-concepts/embeddings/embedding-index.md

 To enable Cody to set the codebase config using `git remote get-url origin`, ensure that the `Cody: Codebase` (`cody.codebase`) configuration field is unset in your VS Code User and Workspace settings, and remote workspace and folder-level settings if applicable.

-If this attempt fails and you see `NOT INDEXED` below your Cody chatbox, you can manually specify the correct codebase for Cody using the `Cody: Codebase` (`cody.codebase`) configuration option.
+If this attempt fails and you see `Embeddings Not Found` below your Cody chatbox, you can manually specify the correct codebase for Cody using the `Cody: Codebase` (`cody.codebase`) configuration option.

 ### Manual Configuration